MadsMosu/Voxel-Master/Documentation/meshing.md

 ## Level of Detail

-Our original idea for the level of detail algorithm, was to sample every * *n* * voxel in a chunk, where * *n* * corresponds to the chunks LOD level + 1.
+Our original idea for the level of detail algorithm, was to sample every *n* voxel in a chunk, where *n* corresponds to the chunks LOD level + 1.
 It has to be plussed by one since our LOD levels starts at 0.
+However, sampling every *n* voxel in a chunk generated unwanted offsets where chunks of different resolution meet.

-sampling every n voxel generated unwanted offsets where chunks of different levels meet
+## Transvoxel

-solution was transvoxel using transitioncells
+In order to fix the above LOD problem, we looked into the Transvoxel algorithm by Eric Lengyel.
+It is an algorithm that enhances the orignal Marching Cubes algorithm by fixing some ambigous cases, as well as provides a robust level of detail method for seamlessly joining meshes of different resolutions using a new type of cell called transition cells, which are inserted at the borders of all chunks with a LOD higher than 0.
+All meshes are built from the same number of voxels, no matter resolution.
+This caused a new problem in our current meshing structure.